Zulinlo/Flockr/README.md

 # Flockr app
-A messenging application using Python, has channels and messages
+A messenging application using Python, has channels, owners and messages

 # How to run the frontend

-## The simple way

 ```bash
 python3 frontend.py [BACKEND PORT]